Vrooli/Vrooli/packages/docs/docs/setup/project_structure.md

-# Directory Structure
+# Project Structure
-This is a high-level overview of the directory structure of the Vrooli codebase.
+This is a high-level overview of the project structure of the Vrooli codebase.
 For more information on a specific directory.
 Check out each directory yourself to get a better understanding of what's in there.

 .
 ├── [assets]({{ config.extra.repo_code }}/assets) - Data displayed in docs